 Rapidly progressing dementia is a type of dementia that progresses much faster than is typical of more common dementias, such as Alzheimer’s disease.
 It

-Because some of these conditions are treatable, it is important for doctors to test for other potential causes to determine whether it is possible to treat this form of dementia.
+Because doctors can treat some of these conditions, it is important for them to test for other potential causes to determine whether it is possible to treat this form of dementia.

 Alzheimer’s disease is the most common form of dementia.
 It typically progresses as follows:

-- Early stage: A person may experience mild cognitive issues, such as trouble remembering words, getting lost, or problems with short-term memory.
+- Early stage: A person may experience mild cognitive issues, such as difficulty remembering words, getting lost, or problems with short-term memory.

 - Middle stage: A person develops more significant cognitive problems that may affect their ability to perform daily self-care or live alone.